Get a FREE copy of VOM’s Global Prayer Guide with any giftGive Now

-Israel is home to two very different and divided cultures and people.
-The decades-long conflict between the Israeli government and Palestinian authorities over the city of Jerusalem, the temple, the land and the status of Palestinian refugees remains one of the most volatile issues in the region.
-In the midst of this conflict, the Lord has grown His church among both Jews and Muslims.
-Interestingly, both Jews and Muslims are instructed by their religion to reject Christ and hold the gospel in contempt, and Christian activity is routinely opposed by Islamists among the Palestinian Arab populations of the West Bank and Gaza, and occasionally opposed by ultra-Orthodox and other anti-missionary Jews in Israel proper.
-Despite this opposition, evangelical churches exist today that include both Jews who have accepted Christ as the Messiah and Arab Muslims who have placed their faith in Christ.
+The decades-long conflict between the Israeli government and Palestinian authorities over the city of Jerusalem, the temple, the land and the status of Palestinian refugees remains among the world’s most volatile issues.
+During this conflict, both Jews and Muslims have been coming to faith in Christ despite their religions’ instructions to reject Christ as Lord and Savior.
+Christian activity is routinely opposed by Islamists among the Palestinian Arab populations of the West Bank and Gaza, and occasionally opposed by ultra-Orthodox and other anti-missionary Jews in Israel proper.
+Despite this opposition, some churches include both Jews who have accepted Christ as the Messiah and Arabs who have left Islam and placed their faith in Jesus.
 Active ministry efforts among both groups involve Bible distribution, discipleship, evangelism, church planting and theological education.
-The Palestinian Authority maintains some control over the West Bank under Israeli federal authority, while the militant Hamas group exercises control in the Gaza Strip.
+The Palestinian Authority maintains some control over the West Bank under Israeli federal authority, while the militant Muslim group Hamas controls the Gaza Strip.
 Both groups are adamantly opposed to Christian activity and indoctrinate their populace to hate the West, Jews and Christians.

-The two major religions in Israel are Judaism and Sunni Islam, with Christians composing a very small minority.
+The two major religions in Israel are Judaism and Sunni Islam, with Christians composing a 2 percent minority.

-Christians in Israel experience pressure from all sides.
-They have a low social standing and little hope of job advancement.
-Christian converts from Judaism or Islam are commonly shunned by their families, and Muslim converts to Christ in the West Bank and Gaza face violence at the hands of their family members and local governments, which are run by the Palestinian authorities.
-They have trouble finding a place to live and keeping a job.
-Messianic Jews have difficulty finding places to worship and getting permits.
-Jewish anti-missionary groups, especially Yad L’Achim, sometimes protest outside their places of worship, cursing the Christians and vandalizing their buildings.
+Christian converts from Islam in the West Bank and Gaza face violence at the hands of their family members and local governments, which are run by the Palestinian authorities.
+Christians in Israel proper often experience family rejection, low social standing and limited hope of job advancement.
+Jewish anti-missionary groups, especially Yad L’Achim, sometimes protest outside churches, cursing Christians and vandalizing their buildings.
 The anti-missionary activities have at times included violence against Christians.

 Access To Bibles:

-Bible societies exist in both Israel and the areas controlled by the Palestinian Authority and Hamas.
+Bible societies operate in Israel, including the areas controlled by the Palestinian Authority and Hamas.
 Christians have access to Bibles throughout the country, though they are dangerous for Christians or seekers to possess in Islamist-controlled areas.
 Give Bibles

 VOM supports front-line workers in key regions, supports training for local churches and helps with Bible distributions.
-We also provide legal aid for Messianic Jews who are deprived of their rights.
+We also provide legal aid for Messianic (Christian) Jews who are harassed or deprived of their legal rights.
 Give to VOM’s Global Ministry

-- Pray for believers in the Gaza Strip, some of whom face extreme persecution.
+- Pray for Christian families in the Hamas-controlled Gaza Strip who face continual pressure.